Agent Identity & Discovery (AID)

 Think of AID as the public address book for the agentic web.

-It's a simple, open standard that uses the internet's own directory—DNS—to answer one question: “Given a domain, where is its AI agent?”
+It's a simple, open standard that uses the internet's own directory—DNS—to answer one question: "Given a domain, where is its AI agent, and how do I know it's the real one?"

 No more hunting through API docs.
 No more manual configuration.
 It's the zero-friction layer for a world of interconnected agents.